 Governance and monitoring

-Admins can use the AI governance tools inside the administration section to track, allocate, and forecast AI credit usage across the account.
-This includes per-product and per-user credit allocation, role-based permissions, and agent activity monitoring.
+Admins can use the AI governance tools inside the administration section to track and monitor AI credit usage across the account.
+This includes credit usage per feature and per user, role-based permissions, and agent activity monitoring.

 FAQs